google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 The "fuzzy diff" algorithm is selected by default, which will work in this case, as both metrics detected the image as different from the reference.
-You can select the "HISTOGRAM_CHISQR" metric from the "Comparison metric" dropdown to switch the histogram comparison metric;
+You can select the "HISTOGRAM_CHISQR" metric from the "Comparison metric" dropdown;
-you can then adjust the threshold based on the histogram distance reported higher up the page, although we find that 100.0 usually works, which is the default.
+a threshold field will be revealed so that you can then adjust the threshold based on the histogram distance reported higher up the page, although we find that the default value of `100.0` usually works well.
 In this case,
 the default reduction settings are sufficient, so just click "Start reduction".